davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 Package Installation URL: https://login.salesforce.com/packaging/installPackage.apexp?p0=04t1R000000kZKlQAM As an alternative, you can use the "sfdx force:package:install" command.
 ```

-> Check out the complete example in the `settings` subdirectory in the [repo](https://github.com/davidmreed/Build-Org-Examples/).
+> Check out the complete example in the `content-notes` subdirectory in the [repo](https://github.com/davidmreed/Build-Org-Examples/).

 ### Schema Dependencies: Record Types and Sharing Models